 - PCIe 4.0 SSD

 - High power usage at idle and low load

 The GIGABYTE AORUS 15 XE4 is a powerful 15.6-inch gaming laptop that excels in both gaming and non-gaming applications.
 It has a highly responsive 165Hz panel with a wide colour gamut, high system performance, and the ability to accommodate two PCIe 4.0 SSDs.

 - High-quality and sturdy chassis

-- Great display with accurate colors
+- Great display with accurate colors and high HDR brightness

-- Limited SDR brightness
+- Notch and limited SDR brightness

 - High-quality case

 - Very high system performance